 - The Belgium highway is the only man-made structure visible from the moon due to all the lights

-Our exquisite hotel Le Dixseptieme (http://www.ledixseptieme.be/) is located in the hub of the city.
-It is finely decorated, very cozy, centrally located, and has very friendly staff.
+Our exquisite hotel Le Dixseptieme http://www.ledixseptieme.be/ is located in the center of the city.
+It is finely decorated, very cozy, with very accommodating staff.
 We ventured out to explore the city, walking the cobblestone streets, with the scent of French fry grease wafting through the air.
 French fries and waffles are the bookend carbohydrate staples of this culture.
 Although, I have not seen any obese individuals-oddly enough.
 We attempted to stop for an indulgent waffle-tempting pictures of ice cream melting over the doughy sweet delight.
 But, the tacky tourist task seemed gluttonous.
 There was no food group we could place this-so with whatever discipline we had left we exited the overpriced crowded establishment.
 We stopped for coffee later on to refuel.